-64 Please refer to note 3 xii-'Share of profit (loss) of associates and joint-ventures'.
+(63) Please refer to note 3 xii-'Share of profit (loss) of associates and joint-ventures'.

-65 As disclosed in the Campari Group consolidated financial statements at 31 December 2021, to which reference is made.
+(64) As disclosed in the Campari Group consolidated financial statements at 31 December 2021, to which reference is made.
+(65) The outperformance is the difference between the purchase price and the average VWAP (Volume Weighted Average Price) during the execution period.